-Incoming seawater is simultaneously routed to a high-pressure pump and the PX, allowing the customer to reduce the main high pressure pump size by 60%.
+\ Incoming seawater is simultaneously routed to a high-pressure pump and the PX, allowing the customer to reduce the main high pressure pump size by 60%.
 Desalination and industrial wastewater process flow diagram incorporating our PX is for illustration purposes only.
 Actual configuration may vary.

 Seawater Reverse Osmosis Desalination.
 Energy intensive pumps are used to pressurize feed waters with varying concentrations of salts, minerals and contaminants, which is then forced through a semi-permeable membrane to achieve the desired water quantity and quality.
-The SWRO process results in fresh water, suitable for potable, agricultural and industrial use and a highly concentrated and pressurized concentrate or brine stream.
+This process results in fresh water, suitable for potable, agricultural and industrial use and a highly concentrated and pressurized concentrate or brine stream.
 Rather than dissipating or "wasting" the pressure energy from the discharge brine, our PX, the most widely used energy recovery solution, can transfer the pressure energy from the high-pressure discharge stream directly to a portion of the low-pressure filtered feed water, thereby reducing the amount of flow required by the main high-pressure processes' pumps.
 Our highly efficient technology can recycle this pressure energy at efficiencies up to 98%.
 This results in a more efficient process as the size of the high-pressure pumps are greatly reduced, no longer need to be sized for full membrane feed flow, and are now re-sized for the permeate flow, thus reducing the energy usage by up to 60%.
-As a result, our PXs have helped make SWRO an economically viable and more sustainable option in the production of potable water.
+As a result, our PXs have helped make seawater desalination an economically viable and more sustainable option in the production of potable water.

 Brackish Water Reverse Osmosis Desalination.
-The BWRO process is similar to the SWRO process.
+The brackish RO process is similar to that of seawater.
 Brackish water typically has lower salt, mineral and contaminant content than seawater, therefore, fewer solids need to be removed and less energy is expended on pressurizing the feed water.
-Due to the lower cost and available pressure energy involved, our Turbochargers generally have characteristics more applicable to the BWRO process.
-The amount of salts in the feed water will ultimately determine the system design and operating conditions which, in turn, will drive decisions related to the specification or type of ERD to be employed, if any.
+Due to the lower cost and available pressure energy involved, our low pressure PX and hydraulic turbochargers generally have characteristics more applicable to the brackish process.
+The amount of salts in the feed water will ultimately determine the system design and operating conditions which, in turn, will drive decisions related to the specification or type of energy recovery device to be employed, if any.

-SWRO and BWRO have been our primary markets for revenue generation.
-The market ranges from small, decentralized desalination plants, such as those used in cruise ships and resorts, to large-scale ("mega") project desalination plants, defined as those which produce over 50.0 thousand m3/day.
+Seawater and brackish desalination have been our primary markets for revenue generation.
+These markets range from small, decentralized desalination plants, such as those used in cruise ships and resorts, to large-scale ("mega") project desalination plants, defined as those which produce over 50 thousand m/day.
 Because of the geographical location of many significant water desalination projects, geopolitical and economic events can influence the timing of expected projects.
 We anticipate that markets traditionally not associated with desalination, such as the U.S. and China, will inevitably develop and provide further revenue growth opportunities.

-Both the SWRO and BWRO markets are represented by newly constructed water treatment plant ("greenfield") projects, and existing water treatment plant ("brownfield") projects, such as retrofits, upgrades and plant expansions, that utilize legacy ERD technologies, alternative technologies or no ERDs at all.
+Both seawater and brackish market opportunities are represented by newly constructed water treatment ("greenfield") projects, and existing water treatment ("brownfield") projects.
+These opportunities include retrofits, upgrades and plant expansions, that either operate without an energy recovery device(s) or utilize alternative energy recovery device technologies.
 The greenfield market has been the key market for our water business and represents large scale projects that are typically public in nature and involve a formal tendering process; while smaller projects, which are not as common and which may be private in nature, may or may not involve a formal tendering process.
 Typical brownfield facilities face higher energy consumption and reduced plant availability due to legacy technologies and include improvements to existing operations, equipment upgrades and potential expansions of existing capacity.